BlenderCN-Org/hypermesh/doc/internals.md

    mesh has been edited

-When a mesh has been edited in such a way that its 4-coordinates are no longer valid, the mesh's `hyperdirty` property should be set to `True`.
+When a mesh has been edited in such a way that its 4-coordinates are no longer valid, the mesh's `hypermesh-dirty` property should be set to `True`.
-To achieve this, the code that updates 4-coordinates sets the mesh's `justcleaned` property, indicating that an update has happened but the 4-coordinates are not dirty.
+To achieve this, the code that updates 4-coordinates sets the mesh's `hypermesh-justcleaned` property, indicating that an update has happened but the 4-coordinates are not dirty.